snapcall/snapcall_sdk_ios/README.md

 Cocoapod will properly add the framework with all the link.
 In some case you need to link the snapcall_framework.framework

-Add the capabilities backgroung mode voip, audio and fetch
+Set the use of bitcode to no (webrtc do not allow bitcode at this moment)

-Set the use bitcode to no (webrtc do not allow bitcode at this moment)
+Add capabilities for backgroud voip, audio, remote audio and inter-app audio

-Add some line to your info.plist , for micro and camera usage.
+Add plist option for microphone use and camera use.

  Or Download the framework and add it as a framework to your ios project, don't forget to set all the attribute and link in your target setting.